 Jetstar Boeing 787 Business Class Overview

-If you’re looking for a premium travel experience for a budget price, Jetstar Business Class could be one option.
-The low-cost carrier doesn’t have lie-flat Business seats, but you will get more space and other creature comforts like full meals and drinks (including champagne) on board, a 30kg checked baggage allowance, an amenity kit and in-flight entertainment.
+If you’re looking for a premium travel experience at a budget price, Jetstar Business Class could be a good option.
+You won’t get a lie-flat seat, but you will enjoy more space, a 30kg baggage allowance and other creature comforts on board like meals, drinks and an amenity kit.

 Jetstar offers Business Class exclusively on its Boeing 787-8 Dreamliner aircraft.
-These are used for long-haul international flights from Australia to destinations including Honolulu, Tokyo, Osaka, Seoul, Bangkok, Phuket and Ho Chi Minh City.
-The Dreamliner can also be found on Jetstar’s flights from Melbourne to Singapore, as well as from Sydney and Melbourne to Bali.
-(Note that other Jetstar routes from Australia to Singapore and Denpasar are operated by Airbus A320 or A321neo aircraft which do not have a Business Class cabin.)
+These are used for long-haul international flights from Australia to destinations including Tokyo, Osaka, Seoul, Phuket, Ho Chi Minh City and Colombo.

 Jetstar 787-8 Dreamliner